titom73/junos-py-demo/README.md

 ### Setup Python for windows
 Download latest version of Python 2.7 available on Python.org website: https://www.python.org/downloads/windows/

-Some details are available at the following [URL](https://github.com/titom73/junos-py-demo/wiki/Setup-Guide)
+Some details are available at the following [page](https://github.com/titom73/junos-py-demo/wiki/Setup-Guide) to correctly setup environment and check all dependencies are installed.

 ### Create LAB description

 All scripts will use the same dictionnary file to list devices involved in this LAB / POC.
-This file is located under script directory and named `lab-poc`.yml.
+This file is located under script directory and named `scripts/lab-poc.yml`.
 Below is an example of the content and should be changed according your setup:

 ```yaml
 ---